-- Reinforce student infection control procedures. - Send students to the school nurse who appear ill. - Bring home their district issued device, with charging cable, each day going forward in case the need for a remote learning day occurs. - In the event of remote learning, teachers will be expected to monitor their email and respond accordingly. - Teachers will be responsible for replying to emails, grading work turned in electronically and providing feedback on work submitted. - Keep a daily log of the tasks they worked on and approximate times each task took.
+- Reinforce student infection control procedures. - Send students to the school nurse who appears ill. - Bring home their district issued device, with charging cable, each day going forward in case the need for a remote learning day occurs. - In the event of remote learning, teachers will be expected to monitor their email and respond accordingly. - Teachers will be responsible for replying to emails, providing on-line work and or assignments, grading work turned in electronically and providing feedback on work submitted. - Keep in contact weekly with students and communicate to their building administration of any student they have not been able to contact. - Keep a daily log of the tasks they worked on and approximate times each task took.
 Staff will be required to email a copy of their log to their direct administrator.